 You can build and publish .NET Core 1.0 applications with the latest SDK as well as build and publish .NET Core 1.1 applications using some older versions of the SDK.

-There are two production-ready versions of the runtime.
+There are several production-ready versions of the runtime.

 The first production (RTM) release of .NET Core.
 Considered stable enough for production use.

 Just to complicate matters, there have been a few small patch releases to the 1.0 version, hence it’s now at 1.0.9.

 .NET Core 1.1.6

 Brings some improvements on 1.0.x Here are some of the highlights

 - Improved performance

 - Improved version of the Kestrel web server

 - Azure support